 This is not an edible gift from the kitchen, but it is made from common ingredients that everyone has in their kitchen.
 And it’s made in the same manner as sugar cookies or other rolled cookies, by rolling out the dough and using cookie cutters to make the shapes.
 Just don’t eat it.
-And if you do, don’t say I didn’t warn you.

 And this particular from-the-kitchen gift can also be made together with your little ones, making it a perfect gift for grandmas, grandpas, aunties and uncles who will oooh and ahhh in delight.
 (If you happen to be the grandma, grandpa, auntie or uncle of My Certain Little Someone and Baby Boy, just pretend you didn’t see this post and don’t forget to ooh and ahhh in delight!)
 My 3-year-old Certain Little Someone helped me in every different phase of this project: mixing the dough, cutting out the shapes, poking the holes with a straw, painting, and even threading the ribbon through the hole.

 I even have a wheat-free version for you, in case your child, like mine, is allergic to wheat and would break out in hives if he touched dough with wheat flour in it.
 The non-wheat version is very similar, it just requires more salt than the original.
 I’ve found that Bob’s Red Mill rice flour on Amazon’s Subscribe & Save is often the cheapest wheat-free flour available.

 You still have time to make these before Christmas, but be sure to allow several days for the ornaments to dry thoroughly.
 You can also dry them in the oven on the lowest setting for several hours, but I haven’t personally tried that.
 I’m just afraid to burn them!